salt-die/batgrl/examples/advanced/cloth/README.md

 # Cloth Simulation

-A cloth simulation with nurses_2. `python -m cloth` to run.
+A cloth simulation with batgrl. `python -m cloth` to run.